 One thing is certain though, employing an integrated 360-degree approach, incorporating as many of the stakeholders as possible, meaningful change will come.
 Therefore, the travel sector, business leaders, legislators, law enforcement, and the public must work together to eradicate this abhorrent abuse and exploitation.

-SAI Global is making its short microlearning On Supporting Human Rights available for the next month to share with your teams and to empower them to help break each link in the human trafficking chain.
+SAI Global is making its short microlearning course, On Supporting Human Rights, available to share with your teams and to empower them to help break each link in the human trafficking chain.